Bjorn-Strom/FSS/docs/documentation/BasicUsage.md

 For example resetting `text-decoration` would be  really annoying without it - having to go through each property resetting it manually.

 However if shorthands is something you really want to use, you can use the custom escape hatch to write them up in string.
-The escape hatch is a function that takes two string, a key and a value and attempts to make Css with it.
+The escape hatch is a function that takes two strings, a key and a value and attempts to make Css with it.
 For example if I want to set border with shorthand I can write:

 ```fsharp
 fss [ Custom "border" "4mm ridge rgba(170, 50, 220, .6)"]
 ```

 </example>